solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 ## 2.1 Output for BUCKy

-The script created a new directory named `bucky-output` (like we asked above), which contains several tarballs (results from MrBayes, mbsum and from bucky).
+The script created a new directory named `bucky-output` (like we specified in the command above), which contains several tarballs (results from MrBayes, mbsum and from bucky).

 ```
 $ ls bucky-output/